sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_29_KeyboardQuiz/Quiz01.md

 **Description**

-a) As we press 5, C and H will become 1 because they are the outputs of OR gates.
-The maroon wires giving inputs to the OR gates are 1 that’s why C and H becoming 1.
-If C and H are 1, L and N will become 1 as they are the inputs of OR gates.
-K and M will be zeros as they have no inputs.
-So the final output will be 0 1 0 1, which is the binary equivalent of 5.

-b) As we press 5, C and H will become 1 because they are the outputs of OR gates.
-The maroon wires giving inputs to the OR gates are 1 that’s why C and H becoming 1.
-If C and H are 1, L and N will become 1 as they are the inputs of OR gates.
-K and M will be zeros as they have no inputs.
-So the final output will be 0 1 0 1, which is the binary equivalent of 5.

-c) As we press 5, C and H will become 1 because they are the outputs of OR gates.
-The maroon wires giving inputs to the OR gates are 1 that’s why C and H becoming 1.
-If C and H are 1, L and N will become 1 as they are the inputs of OR gates.
-K and M will be zeros as they have no inputs.
-So the final output will be 0 1 0 1, which is the binary equivalent of 5.

-d) As we press 5, C and H will become 1 because they are the outputs of OR gates.
+As we press 5, C and H will become 1 because they are the outputs of OR gates.
 The maroon wires giving inputs to the OR gates are 1 that’s why C and H becoming 1.
 If C and H are 1, L and N will become 1 as they are the inputs of OR gates.
 K and M will be zeros as they have no inputs.
 So the final output will be 0 1 0 1, which is the binary equivalent of 5.

 ---
 ---